padmakar-rp/Hypothesis-Testing-Salary-Distributions/README.md

-# Hypothesis-Testing-Salary-Distributions
-A Python-based statistical analysis tool using SciPy and Seaborn to perform independent T-tests and visualize distribution overlaps between corporate departments.

-[ CREATED USING GOOGLE COLAB ]

 # 📊 Salary Comparison Using Independent T-Test

 This project performs a statistical comparison of salaries between two departments using an **Independent Samples T-Test**.
 It generates synthetic salary data, calculates summary statistics, conducts hypothesis testing, and visualizes the distributions.